itinerare/Aldebaran/CONTRIBUTING.md

-# Ars Errabunda Contribution Guide
+# Aldebaran Contribution Guide

 For support and general questions and discussions, please visit the [support Discord server](https://discord.gg/mVqUzgQXMd)!
 Please do not use the issue tracker for general support questions.
 Please also remember that unless explicitly stated otherwise/you have hired services to that end, all support is free and offered on a volunteer basis, and there is no guarantee or obligation upon maintainers and/or community members to provide support.

-The following are accepted uses for the [issue tracker](https://github.com/itinerare/Ars-Errabunda/issues):
+The following are accepted uses for the [issue tracker](https://github.com/itinerare/Aldebaran/issues):
 - Bug reports
 - Feature or enhancement requests (within reason)-- note that these may be denied if they are deemed out of scope of the project and/or are not feasible to implement for any reason.

 ## Opening an Issue
 ### Reporting a bug

-File bugs in the [issue tracker](https://github.com/itinerare/Ars-Errabunda/issues).
+File bugs in the [issue tracker](https://github.com/itinerare/Aldebaran/issues).
 Please follow these guidelines:

 - Search existing issues first!
 Make sure your issue hasn't already been reported.
 - Stay on topic, but describe the issue in detail so that others can reproduce it.